 The Normal Pension Age in the LGPS is linked to your State Pension Age, but with a minimum of age 65.
-If your State Pension Age changes in the future, your Normal Pension age will also change.
+If your State Pension Age changes in the future, your Normal Pension Age will also change.

-If you built up membership before 1 April 2015, you would have benefits in the earlier career average scheme.
-These benefits have a Normal Pension Age of 65.
+If you built up membership before 1 April 2015, you will have membership in the final salary scheme.
+These benefits have a different Normal Pension Age, which for most people is age 65.